kimikadze/language-identification-python/README.md

 Run the program: `python run.py`

 Wait until the input prompt.
 It may take up to a couple of minutes, depending on your machine.
-Enter a text in your preferred language.
+Enter the text you want to identify.

 > If the input is too short, the program may fail to recognise the language and will ask for a longer input.